-Citizens student loans have a fixed rate of APR of 4.68% to 11.04% and a variable rate APR of 1.29% to 10.60%.
+Citizens student loans have a fixed rate APR as low as 3.99% and a variable rate APR as low as 1.18%.
 Loan repayment terms offered are for five, 10 and 15 years.
 Citizens One also offers three repayment plans: immediate repayment once school begins, interest-only repayment until the end of school and deferred repayment that allows the lender to hold off making any payments until after a 6-month grace period following graduation.

 Here’s how to apply for a Citizens One student loan:

 - Gather any necessary information, including your social security number, proof of income, information about your school, and immigration status documentation for international and DACA borrowers.

 - Complete the online application, adding a co-signer if necessary.